department-of-veterans-affairs/va.gov-team/platform/content/form-confirmation-page.md

       **Thank you for submitting your application** or <br>
       **Your claim has been submitted** <br>

-4. A line of content letting applicant know that VA migh contact them for more information or documents. <br>
+4. A line of content letting applicant know that VA might contact them for more information or documents. <br>
      *For example:*

      **We may contact you for more information or documents.**